Las Lagunas Gold Project,

 The Las Lagunas tailings are metallurgical complex because, in addition to being highly refractory, they contain significant levels of talc minerals that hamper floatation recovery of gold, and also contain both organic carbon from the original orebody, and discarded activated carbon from the former Rosario process plant, that act as preg robbers in the CIL circuit.
 Also, approximately 10% of the contained gold within the tailings is silicate occluded and therefore does not report to the concentrate.

 The Las Lagunas plant is now running at its optimum performance, and achieves approximately 81% gold recovery to flotation, and 63% recovery in CIL, for an overall gold recovery of 51%, which equates to 45,000oz of annualised gold production.
-This is significantly lower than the 71% overall recovery predicted by the feasibility study metallurgical test work.

 The Company has developed an onsite Albion testing laboratory where concentrates from around the world have been tested as part of investigations into collaboration agreements or possible concentrate supply arrangements.
 The testwork has demonstrated that when presented with a clean concentrate from a mining operation, the Albion Process provides the oxidation required to achieve +90% gold recovery from concentrates through cyanide leaching.
+This performance is consistent with the only other commercial Albion plant (GPM, Armenia), which recovers 97% of gold from a “clean” concentrate feed.”